 When it comes to pure relaxation, it’s hard to beat the mesmerizing dance, crackle, and warmth of a fire.
 Choosing the right outdoor fireplace can be complicated, though.
 There are several different types and styles, and you’ll need to make some decisions regarding fuel.
 In some cases, local ordinances or restrictions will also need to be taken into account.

 We created this guide to help consumers choose the best outdoor fireplace for their needs.
-For your convenience, we also provide information about some of our favorite outdoor fireplaces to make your shopping expedition stress-free.

 While the terms “outdoor fireplace” and “fire pit” are sometimes used interchangeably, the two are not exactly the same thing.
 That said, they do share some features.

 At the most basic level, a fireplace contains flames within a firebox and has a chimney.
 You need to sit in front of it or only slightly to the side of it to enjoy the flames and warmth.
 A fire pit, on the other hand, is open.
 There is no firebox containing flames, and it does not require a chimney.
 Most fire pits are round, though some are square.
 The open design allows you to sit anywhere around the fire pit and enjoy the same view of the flames and the same access to warmth.

 If a built-in outdoor fireplace isn’t an option, a chiminea is worth considering.
 These freestanding fireplaces are traditionally made of terracotta clay, stand on short legs, and have a vase-shaped appearance with a round belly and long chimney.
 A small opening in the belly lets you add wood for burning.